letsencrypt/website/content/en/jobs.md

 Please submit resumes to: [careers@letsencrypt.org](mailto:careers@letsencrypt.org)

-# Head of Site Reliabilty Engineering
+# Head of Site Reliability Engineering

 ## What You Will Do

-You will lead a relatively experienced six person team responsible for maintaining and evolving the operational infrastructure for the Let’s Encrypt certificate authority.
+You will lead a relatively experienced six-person team responsible for maintaining and evolving the operational infrastructure for the Let’s Encrypt certificate authority.
 This includes the physical infrastructure, software deployments, monitoring and alerting, and related policies and procedures that provide secure and reliable service to more than 130 million websites around the world.
 We expect this number to grow rapidly.

 This is one of the most critical technical positions at Let’s Encrypt, and as such it’s a unique opportunity to have an enormous impact on creating a more secure and privacy-respecting Web.